* This is the Consumer Version. *

 Infants with acute middle ear infections have a fever and trouble sleeping.
 They cry or become irritable for no apparent reason.
 They may also have a runny nose, cough, vomiting, and diarrhea.
 The ear is painful, and hearing may be decreased.
 Infants and children who cannot communicate verbally may pull at their ears.
 Older children are usually able to tell parents that their ear hurts or that they cannot hear well.

 Commonly, fluid accumulates behind the eardrum and remains after the acute infection has resolved.
-This disorder is called secretory otitis media (see Secretory Otitis Media in Children).
+This disorder is called secretory otitis media (see page Secretory Otitis Media in Children).

 Rarely, acute middle ear infection leads to more serious complications.
 The eardrum may rupture, causing blood or fluid to drain from the ear.
 Also, nearby structures may become infected and cause symptoms: